Android Project Structure

 - .gitignore - Folders and files that Git repositories should not store

-All of the above is for a basic App and the default Studio installation.
+All of the above is for a basic app and the default Studio installation.
 As with most modern IDEs a lot of settings can be modified and the structure can be changed to fit in with an organisation's requirements.
 However, sticking to the default settings usually produces less problems in the long run, especially as Android Studio tends to change settings as new versions are released.

 Author:Daniel S. Fowler Published: Updated: